WebReflection/hyperHTML/DEEPDIVE.md

 As basic example, it would be now possible to drop that `comment` with a text node that will update its content when `values[0]` is passed on, and once all nodes have been mapped 1:1 to the amount of extra arguments passed along to update each sub-value, real data is used and real data will be used from that very moment on to populate nodes and attributes.

-At this point `hyperHTML` uses an [expando property](https://developer.mozilla.org/en-US/docs/Glossary/Expando), for the sake of wider compatibility and to avoid too much [GC pressure](https://mail.mozilla.org/pipermail/es-discuss/2014-December/040565.html) due a potentially heavily populated WeakMap, to save the list of callbacks used to update only what's needed to be updated, being specific text nodes, attributes, or fragments, and together with the static template reference.
+At this point `hyperHTML` uses a WeakMap, where available, or an [expando property](https://developer.mozilla.org/en-US/docs/Glossary/Expando), to save the list of callbacks used to update only what's needed to be updated, being specific text nodes, attributes, or fragments, and together with a reference to the static template literal it's representing.

-From now on, every time the same template is used, all `hyperHTML` has to do is the following:
+From now on, every time the same template literal is used, all `hyperHTML` has to do is the following:

 ```js
 // used when the template is known